boolean-uk/database-design/user-stories.md

 - As a customer, so I can receive my tickets, I want to provide my contact information.
 - As a customer, so I can decide which movie I want to watch, I want to see a list of movies.
 - As an admin, so I can manage the movies shown at the cinema, I want to update the list of movies.
+- As an admin, so I can see how busy the cinema is, I want to see a list of customers.
+- As an admin, so I can see the popularity of the movies, I want to see a the tickets sold for each movie.
+- As an admin, so I can make a schedule of movies, I want to add movies to a screen.
+- As an admin, so I can expend the business, I want to add more screens to the cinema.